 Section 3: Workshop outputs

 During the workshop, we highlighted six challenges that emerging digital health pose, each with consequences for patient safety.
 Table 2 summarises the challenges and our theoretical and practical recommendations to address the safety concerns.
-Each is briefly presented below with references for further reading.
+Each is briefly presented below..

-Difficulty conceptualising threats to patient safety
+Challenge 1: Difficulty conceptualising threats to patient safety

-Firstly, much of the innovation is not physical, instead manifesting as software, systems architecture and communication protocols, which lack the tangibility so foundational to trust in digital and robotic systems.35 It is challenging to conceptualise threats to patient safety from these non-physical influences because it requires more-abstract consideration of interactions and effects.
+Much of the innovation in digital health technologies is not physical, instead manifesting as software, systems architecture and communication protocols, which lack the tangibility so foundational to trust in digital and robotic systems.35 It is challenging to conceptualise threats to patient safety from these non-physical influences because it requires more-abstract consideration of interactions and effects.
 This can lead to inadequate consideration of threats to patient safety.

-Safety cases might be a useful tool to help map the relationship between abstract influences and consequences.
-Safety cases are structured arguments supported by evidence that are used to justify why a system or a service in acceptably safety within a particular context.36 In safety-critical industries, particularly in the UK, these cases are an established means by which confidence in the safety of the system is communicated to, and scrutinised by, the diverse stakeholders, including users, regulators and policy makers.
-In the NHS, compliance with the clinical safety standards DCB0129 and DCB0160 requires a safety case for HITs.
+The challenges posed by the intangible nature of many of the factors that might interact to contribute to a failure in health care delivery are not specific to the digital component.
+Considerable work has been undertaken to develop “systems” approaches to understand adverse events, for example.
+Introducing digital technologies with the associated interconnections can increase system complexity, reducing transparency in cause and effect and the potential traceability of failures in the system.
+Structured safety cases might be a useful tool to help map the relationship between abstract influences and consequences.
+Safety cases are structured arguments supported by evidence that are used to justify why a system or a service is acceptably safe within a particular context.36 In safety-critical industries (e.g.), these cases are an established means by which confidence in the safety of the system is communicated to, and scrutinised by, the diverse stakeholders, including users, regulators and policy makers.
+In the UK National Health Service, compliance with the clinical safety standards DCB0129 and DCB0160 requires a safety case for HITs.
 The process involves an exposition of risk to encourage proactive safety management.8 The preparation of safety cases guides reflexivity that can be insightful when combined with a systems approach to conceptualising risk and safety.37,38 Thus, patient safety might be facilitated by the use of dynamic39, multi-view40 safety cases for HIT41,42 and for healthcare services.43

-Unclear how to integrate and interpret data streams
+Challenge 2: Unclear how to integrate and interpret data streams

-Secondly, more data of a greater variety can be collected with greater ease and speed, but it is not clear how this data can be sensibly integrated and interpreted.44 There is a risk that opportunities will be missed to use data to improve safety, and there are risks of inappropriate or biased use of data that threatens patients’ safety.
+More data of a greater variety can be collected with greater ease and speed, but it is not clear how this data can be sensibly integrated and interpreted.44 There is a risk that opportunities will be missed to use data to improve safety, and there are risks of inappropriate or biased use of data that threatens patients’ safety.

 To mitigate these hazards, safe development and use of middleware will be essential to provide an intermediary “to abstract [the] heterogeneity [of health information technologies] … to achieve a seamless integration”.45 Proposed solutions include standards for exchanging electronic health records (see 46,47 for application in epilepsy data), distributed architectures to integrate electronic health records48–50, and 3rd-party infrastructure for linkage and querying of electronic health records, e.g. the CSIRO Health Data Integration tool.51